codesinger/shu/doc/shu-manual.md

 #### shu-capture-toc-buffer ####
 [Constant]

-Name of the buffer into which the markdown yable of contents is written
+Name of the buffer into which the markdown table of contents is written